 The GameSparks platform follows best practice in content management processes and provides a simple workflow for managing the life cycle of your game.

-When you initially create your game within the platform it is in a Preview stage.
+When you initially create your game within the platform, it's in a Preview stage.
 This means:

 - The game is not yet available to the public and is accessed via a private url.